GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/usermanuals/GHOST_UsersManual/primitives_pages/tileAmplifiers.rst

 .. primitive1:

-.. mosaicADdetectors:
+.. tileAmplifiers:

-mosaicADdetectors
+tileAmplifiers
 ============================

 Purpose
 -------

-This primitive mosaics the SCI frames of the input images, along with the VAR and DQ frames if they exist.
+This primitive tiles (or optionally mosaics) the SCI frames of the input images, along with the VAR and DQ frames if they exist.

 Inputs and Outputs
 ------------------

-``tile``: bool (default: False), tile images instead of mosaic (mosaic includes transformations)
+``mosaic``: bool (default: False), tile the images by default; mosaic them (including transformations) if True

 ``dq_planes``: bool (default: False), transform the DQ image, bit plane by bit plane